 But seriously my obsession with guava knows no bounds which I guess makes sense since I’m a first-generation Cuban-American living in South Florida.
-Us, Cubans, looooove guava.
-Don’t know what guava is?
-I’m glad you asked!
+I make Cuban guava pastries more times than I can count!

 Today, I’m using guava nectar and a fun secret ingredient to make this guava mimosa recipe and I cannot WAIT to share it with you!

 Why You’ll Love This Recipe